 When a hearsay statement - or a statement described in Rule 801(d)(2)(C), (D), or (E) - has been admitted in evidence, the declarant's credibility may be attacked, and then supported, by any evidence that would be admissible for those purposes if the declarant had testified as a witness.
 The court may admit evidence of the declarant's inconsistent statement or conduct, regardless of when it occurred or whether the declarant had an opportunity to explain or deny it.
 And the court may allow disclosure to the jury of specific instances of the declarant's conduct if they are probative of the declarant's character for truthfulness or untruthfulness.
-If the party against whom the statement as if on cross-examination.
+If the party against whom the statement was admitted calls the declarant as a witness, the party may examine the declarant on the statement as if on cross-examination.
 If the declarant is a criminal defendant in the case, that defendant's character for truthfulness may be attacked only if the defendant has affirmatively placed it before the factfinder.